Home treatment is the most important

 part of treating

-can take steps to control and sometimes relieve your symptoms:
+can take steps to control and sometimes relieve your CFS symptoms:

 Adjust your schedule to take advantage

-of times when you feel more energetic and less tired.
+of times when you have more energy and feel less tired.
 Keep a diary for a week

-or so and record the times of day when you have energy and when you are tired.
+or so.
+Write down the times of day when you have energy and when you are tired.

 If there is a pattern to how your energy level changes during the day, try to